awpala/my-omscs-notes/cs-6290/22-many-cores.md

 Therefore, since there are `16` tiles, the corresponding `16` least-significant bits (equivalent to a single hex digit) of the index portion identify the tile, i.e., `0x6`, or tile `6`.

-Diagramatically, this corresponds to the following:
+Diagrammatically, this corresponds to the following:

 ```
         |          index bits            |